dmjio/graphql-meta/README.md

 ## Limitations

-Generic deriving is only supported on product types with record field selectors.
+- Generic deriving is currently only supported on product types with record field selectors.
-All generically derived types become `ObjectTypeDefintion`s
+- Only `ObjectTypeDefintion` is currently supported.

+## Roadmap

+- Generic deriving of `ScalarTypeDefintion` and `EnumTypeDefintion`.

 ## Maintainers